asawitt/PythonUnionFind/README.md

 ## Installation
 -Fastest would be to copy-paste the contents of UnionFind.py into your code

 -Or you could download UnionFind.py and throw it in your project directory.
-Use "from DisjointSet import *" to use it in your code
+Use "from UnionFind import *" to use it in your code

 -You could clone https://github.com/asawitt/PythonUnionFind/ , move UnionFind.py to your project directory, then use the above import statement if you really want to.
 Don't.

 ## Usage
-### Create a new DisjointSet
+### Create a new UnionFind
 sets = UnionFind()
 ### MakeSet
 -Makes a new set with value x, if x is not currently in the data-structure